TheoMLP/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- Register / Login to access your account's URL
+- Access / use all the features of TinyApp

 ## Functionalities

+-TinyApp allows you to create new shortened URLs
+-